hosamhamdy258/employment-management-system/README.md

 - [ ] **User Account Management (Bonus)**: Edit/View user account pages.
 - [x] **Summary Dashboard (Bonus)**: Dashboard with analytics.
 - [ ] **Employee Report (Bonus)**: Detailed report of hired employees.

+## Future Improvements [ No estimated time]
+- [] apply optimistic updates instead of refetching all data after actions
+- [] apply caching with TanStack Query or relevant library
+- [] added search and sorting to the table
+- [] combined front and back docker image into one for easy deployment
+- [] optimize docker image for production ready
+- [] Automatic build and serve build files directory from Nginx and django